yuntaeseo/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+## NetWise User Guide

 NetWise is a **desktop app for managing connections for Computer Science students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, NetWise can get your connection management tasks done faster than traditional GUI apps.

-* Table of Contents
-{:toc}
+NetWise is best used with minimal screen space, so you can use it easily while doing other work, and it features a comfortable interface and color palette designed to reduce eye strain.

 --------------------------------------------------------------------------------------------------------------------